abdullahalis/GENIUS/LOG.md

 * Looked into building 3D mesh of protein-protein data

 # May 20 - May 24
+* Unity requires a pro license for visionOS development, so it has been dropped.
+*

 # May 27 - May 31
 # June 03 - June 07
 # June 10 - June 14